 Conor Ryan (18) is a secondary school student currently attending Belvedere College.
 He is a member of Complex Youth Theatre and Young Irish Filmmakers.
 His most recent work includes the short films ‘Grow a Pair’ and ‘Beggar’s Banquet’.

 Féilim James is an award-winning writer from Dublin, Ireland.
 His poetry and prose through both English and Irish have earned a number of awards and publications.
-His work has been published in Icarus, Tales from the Forest, Rant + Rave, Trinity Journal of Literary Translation, Feasta, Comhar Óg, Tuathal, and An Scríbhneoir Óg.
+His work has been published in A New Ulster, Icarus, Tales from the Forest, Rant + Rave, Trinity Journal of Literary Translation, Comhar, Feasta, Comhar Óg, Tuathal, and An Scríbhneoir Óg.
 His work through Irish (under the name Féilim Ó Brádaigh) has won seven Oireachtas literary awards from 2011-2016, including one for a collection of poems.
 Additionally, he has twice been selected for Fóras na Gaeilge’s Tutor Scheme, through which he developed his poetry and prose with the award-winning children’s writer and poet Áine Ní Ghlinn.
 Féilim is a graduate of English Literature and Psychology in Trinity College, Dublin, where the short stories he produced for a Creative Writing module were awarded a high first-class honours mark by novelist Deirdre Madden.
-Féilim recently read his poem ‘Pandemic’ for Smashing Times’ Youth Ensemble’s multi-disciplinary performance at the Samuel Beckett Theatre, Trinity.
-He is currently midway through a debut novel.
+Féilim read his poem ‘Pandemic’ for Smashing Times’ Youth Ensemble’s multi-disciplinary performance, Flaming Inspirations, at the Samuel Beckett Theatre, Trinity, in October 2017.
+He is close to completing his debut novel, Adam.
 His website can be viewed here: http://feilimwrites.com/